Published Date: 05/16/20

 Children are little sponges and it’s impossible to stop them from learning.
 Study after study supports that children learn best through play - read about what your children learn in play-based preschool here and how it prepares them for kindergarten here.

 Adults take for granted so many things that we know.
 Think about when your child was learning to eat solid foods.
 You probably watched her or him intentionally throw food on the floor, all the while laughing while you picked it up.
 Frustrating for you, but your baby was beginning to learn two important concepts - gravity and cause and effect.
 When you reframe it, a lightbulb goes off in your head.
-You never think about gravity - you don’t have to (well, I do when I think about what’s happened to my previously perky breasts, but that’s a whole ‘nother post).
+You never think about gravity - you don’t have to (well, I do when I think about what’s happened to my previously perky breasts after nearly four years of nursing, but that’s a whole ‘nother post).
 The point is, your child isn’t born knowing anything, so they’re learning from everything you do and everything they do.
 That play-based learning doesn't end in infancy.

-Keep in mind that play-based learning can include project-based learning, but it doesn’t have to be.
-Here are specific ways your preschooler can learn with you at home while never putting crayon to paper on a worksheet or looking for a complicated project on the internet.
+Keep in mind that play-based learning can include project-based learning, but it doesn’t have to.
+Here are specific ways your preschooler can learn with you at home while never putting crayon to a worksheet or looking for a complicated project on the internet.

 Board Games & Card Games